 Top to bottom: Mr. T, mechanical spider

 I am the official mascot of Something Awful.
 Comparing the other writers to me is like comparing a basketball team to the guy in a gorilla suit who performs during the halftime show.
 My only entertainment value comes from my utter disregard for anything remotely resembling dignity or common sense.
 After the basketball game is over I follow you home.
 You still laugh at my antics but it's a nervous and awkward laugh.
 Three hours pass and I'm still at your house.
-I've got your computer downloading the Japanese soundtrack to Sonic CD and I'm slowly stripping to MC Hammer's "Can't Touch This", pausing to grind against your girlfriend during the breakdown in the middle.
+I've got your computer downloading the Japanese soundtrack to Sonic CD and I'm slowly stripping to MC Hammer's "Can't Touch This".
 Like the characters in Jean Paul Sartre's existentialist play, No Exit, you've discovered that hell truly is other people, especially if those people are self-deprecating internet writers.

 Last week my dad and I went out to dinner.
 "If you're going to live with me you need to pay rent." my dad said.
 "Also, I'm sick of having to do your laundry.
 You always put your pink chaps in with the whites."